ChGen/ejudge-riscv-rars-support/README.md

     * EJudge contest management system: https://github.com/blackav/ejudge
     * EJudge wiki: https://ejudge.ru/wiki/index.php/%D0%A1%D0%B8%D1%81%D1%82%D0%B5%D0%BC%D0%B0_ejudge
 5. Some known issues:
-    * RARS executes asm files without extentions without user input O_o.
+    * RARS executes .asm files without this extention incorrectly (e.g. no user input).
 Maybe they are treated as binary/compiled files?
-    * No built-in way in RARS to disable 1st (copyright) & last (exit type) output lines to stdio
+    * No built-in way in RARS to disable 1st (copyright) & last (exit type) output lines to stdio.
+Workround is used for now.
-    * RARS syscall for reading int's - no EOF handling
+    * RARS syscall for reading int's (and other numbers) - no EOF handling